Undergraduate study in Communication

 You can gain insights into audiences, technology and culture, advertising, marketing, and communications in business and the workplace.
 There are also opportunities to explore the relationship of the media with politics, gender and Māori.

-Structuring your major or specialisation in Communication
+Structuring your BA major

 Major in Communication